 The Group assesses at each reporting date whether there are any indicators that its assets and cash generating units (CGUs) may be impaired or require previous impairment provisions to be reversed.
 Operating and economic assumptions which could affect the valuation of assets using discounted cash flow models are regularly reviewed and updated as part of the Group's monitoring of operational and financial performance and forecasting processes.
-Judgement is required in determining if operating and economic changes are significant and impact the performance potential of an asset or CGU, and therefore an indication of impairment or an impairment reversal.
-Assets that have previously been impaired must be assessed for indicators of both impairment and impairment reversal.
+Judgement is required in determining the level at which these assessments are made, be that at the asset or cash generating unit level.
+Further judgment of whether operating and economic changes are significant and impact the performance potential of an asset or CGU is required.
+These judgements determine whether there is an indication of impairment or an impairment reversal required.
+Assets that have previously been impaired must be assessed for indicators of both further impairment and impairment reversal.
 Such assets are recorded in the consolidated balance sheet at their recoverable amount at the date of the last impairment assessment (less annual depreciation/amortisation); therefore a change in operational plans, assumptions or economic conditions could result in further impairment or an impairment reversal if an indicator is identified.